laverdet/node-fibers/README.md

 information.

 ### supported platforms
-If you are running nodejs version 8.x or 10.x on Linux, OS X, or Windows (7 or later) then you should be able to install fibers from npm just fine.
+If you are running nodejs version 10.x or 12.x on Linux, OS X, or Windows (7 or later) then you should be able to install fibers from npm just fine.
+If you are running nodejs v8.x then you will need to use `npm install fibers@3`.
 If you are running nodejs v6.x then you will need to use `npm install fibers@2`.
 For nodejs v4.x you can use `npm install fibers@1`.
 If you are running an older (or newer) version of node or some other operating system you will have to compile fibers on your system.

 (special thanks to [Jeroen Janssen](https://github.com/japj) for his work on fibers in Windows)